White Sox vs. Royals Player Props Betting Odds

 MLB Props Today: Chicago White Sox

-- Dylan Cease (2-1) will take to the mound for the White Sox and make his eighth start of the season.
+- Lucas Giolito (1-2) will take to the mound for the White Sox and make his eighth start of the season.

-- He has earned a quality start two times in seven starts this season.

-- Cease has made five starts of five or more innings in seven chances this season, and averages 5 frames when he pitches.

 |Opponent